shamim2011/Task-1-Java-Console-Calculator./InterView Question.md

 for-each loop	-> Used to traverse arrays or collections
 ***7.Difference between while and for loop?***
 **Ans**
+✅ Difference Between for and while Loop (Short) for loop is used when the number of iterations is known.
+All loop control (init, condition, update) is in one line.
+while loop is used when the number of iterations is unknown, and the condition is checked before each iteration.
+for is compact and best for counting; while is flexible and suits dynamic conditions.

 ***8.What is the JVM?***
 **Ans**
+✅ JVM (Java Virtual Machine) – Short Definition
+The JVM (Java Virtual Machine) is a part of the Java Runtime Environment (JRE) that executes Java bytecode.
+It allows Java programs to run independently of the underlying hardware and OS (i.e., Write Once, Run Anywhere).
+🔧 Key Roles of JVM:
+Loads and verifies .class files (bytecode)
+Executes bytecode line by line
+Manages memory (Garbage Collection)
+Ensures security and portability
 ***9.How is Java platform-independent?***
 **Ans**
 ***10.How do you debug a Java program?***